Did you know that you cannot buy tickets at the gate of the Ghibli museum?

 So in this article, you’ll learn:

-- How to get the Ghibli museum tickets at its original price, in advance.
+- How to get the Ghibli museum tickets at its original price.

-- How to get last-minute tickets, if you missed booking in advance.
+- How to get last-minute tickets, if you missed booking the original price.

 Let’s dive in!